wikimatze/padrino-zsh-completion/README.md

 # Installation

-All you need is add the `_padrino` source to your `fpath` and call zsh commands for enabling autocompletion.
+All you need is add the `_padrino` source to your `fpath` and call zsh commands for enabling auto-completion.
 If you don't know what I mean please do the following: